ClusterHQ/flocker/docs/labs/flockercontainers.rst

 Use the following steps to install Flocker using Docker containers:

 #.
+Run the Control Service:

-Run the following commands on one of the hosts to run the Control Service, the first command will create a volume for the control service configuration state to live in so it remains past the container lifecycle, the second command will start the control-service:
+   * Run the following command on one of the hosts to create a volume for the control service configuration state to live in so it remains past the container lifecycle:

      .. prompt:: bash $

         docker run --name=flocker-control-volume -v /var/lib/flocker clusterhq/flocker-control-service true

+   * Run the following command on the same host to start the control-service:

      .. prompt:: bash $

         docker run --restart=always -d --net=host -v /etc/flocker:/etc/flocker --volumes-from=flocker-control-volume --name=flocker-control-service clusterhq/flocker-control-service

 #.
 Run the Container agent: